-I started using the Canon 5D classic Mk1 about twelve months after it was first released.
-I had been using the Canon EOS5 for about five years and wanted to move over to digital.
+I started using the Canon 5D classic Mk1 when it was first released.
+I had been using the Canon EOS5 film camera for about five years and wanted to move over to digital.

-I remember seeing the camera for the first time and thinking, how can i possibly afford that?
+I remember seeing the camera for the first time and thinking, how can I possibly afford that camera?

-In hind sight it is the best investment that I have ever made in a Camera.
+I now realise what a great investment it was.
 I have photographed over three hundred and fifty weddings with the Canon 5D Classic Mk1.

-I was tempted away by Fujifilm for one season but returned to the 5D classic after a short time because I missed the amazing viewfinder and fast autofocus system.
+I was tempted away by the Fujifilm XT1 for one season but returned to the 5D Classic Mk1 after a short time because I missed the amazing viewfinder and fast autofocus system.

 I have tried the Canon 5D Mk2 and Mk3 and they are both great cameras, but I still return to the 5D classic for weddings.